cjacker/opensource-toolchain-pic/README.md

 * Compiler: gputils/SDCC for C and gcbasic for basic
   - Since gputils and the PIC part of SDCC is un-maintained now, I recommend gcbasic for PIC development.
 * SDK: integrated with Compiler
+* Programming tool:
+  - pk2cmd-minus (pk2cmd with improvement from opensource developers) with PICKIT2 or 3
+  - pymcuprog with nEDBG
-* Programming tool: pk2cmd-minus (improved pk2cmd) with PICKIT2, pymcuprog with nEDBG, a-p-prog/zeppp with arduino (only LVP)
+  - a-p-prog/zeppp with arduino (only LVP)
-* Debugger: NO opensource ICE solution
+* Debugger: NO opensource software solution

 # Compiler